 Joint MGU & MGIMO MA in Post-Soviet Public Policy is an English-taught Dual Degree, taking place at the two leading Russian universities.
-It is designed by an international board of professors to train future policy-makers and experts, who understand the complex nature of social, political and economic processes in the Post-Soviet region.
+It is designed by an international board of professors to train future policy-makers and experts, who understand the complex nature of social, political, and economic processes in the Post-Soviet region.

 MA at a glance

 - MGU and MGIMO create a unique and powerful alliance.
-While MGU is widely known as the first Russian university, having more than 40 faculties and providing a profound interdisciplinary education for its students, MGIMO is recognised as one of the World`s best universities, focusing on international relations and diplomacy.
+While MGU is widely known as the first Russian university, having more than 40 faculties and providing a profound interdisciplinary education for its students, MGIMO is recognized as one of the World`s best universities, focusing on international relations and diplomacy.

-- the program is taught by an international board of professors, coming from the leading universities in Europe, USA, China and Russia!
+- the program is taught by an international board of professors, coming from the leading universities in Europe, the USA, China, and Russia!
 During the last two years, the program hosted workshops and lectures with prof. Alena Ledeneva (UCL), prof. Julie Newton (Oxford University), prof. Alexander Cooley (Columbia University) and many other outstanding professors!

-- the curriculum of the program was elaborated by a team of experts from World`s leading universities.
+- the curriculum of the program was elaborated by a team of experts from the World`s leading universities.
 An academic advisor of our program is prof. Robert Legvold (Columbia University), who largely contributed to the high academic quality of the program.